hexamite/hx19-java/Operating-Modes.md

 # HX19 modes

-## Synchronous Measurement Mode
+## Synchronous Mode

-In this mode the system operates at high frequency and each measurement cycle is initiated by the monitor.
+In this mode the system operates at high frequency (62 ms cycles) and each measurement cycle is initiated by the monitor.
+The sequence diagram below shows a typical setup.

-(View this page in [raw](https://github.com/hexamite/hx19-java/raw/master/Operating-Modes.md) mode to see the whole breadth of the sequence diagrams.)
+(View this page in [raw](https://github.com/hexamite/hx19-java/raw/master/Operating-Modes.md) mode to see the whole width of the sequence diagrams.)

      Coord-Subscriber   Raw-Subscriber      Serial server        Monitor 11      Transmitter 21     Transmitter 22    Receiver 31        Receiver 32        Receiver 33       Time

              │                 │                  │                  │                  │                  │                │                  │                  │